The Case Against Flame Retardants in Furniture – Part One

 I’ll put together various bits and pieces that may add to the overall picture; again, with the aim that anyone reading it can make up their own minds.
 I’m not claiming this page will be exhaustive but it should be a good starting place.

-It's very difficult to find online many details of the Woolworths fire Inquiry, but there is evidence that there were five fires in Woolworths stores in the 70s.
+It's very difficult to find online many details of the Woolworths fire Inquiry, but there is evidence that there were five fires altogether in Woolworths stores in the 70s.
 One was just a month after the Manchester fire, this time in a pile of pillows.
 When the regulations came in, they included fire resistant requirements for pillow fillings.
-No one is able to say why, when no other bedding was included, but the result is that we are all sleeping with our heads next to a lot of FRs.
+No one is able to say why, when no other bedding was included, but the result is that we are all sleeping with our heads close to a lot of FRs.

 What is the proof that FRs work with regard to the Furniture Regulations?